mrkrisgee/object_detection_yolov8/README.md

 ### Create a virtual environment

 We assume you have [Anaconda](https://www.anaconda.com/) installed.
+To install the required packages, run the following commands:

 ```
 conda create -n yolov8